akshadjoshi/server-admin/README.md

 # OSCP
- * serverOS has rpm command and linux server notes
+ * serverOS has rpm and YUM linux server notes also has links to make your own repo and much more
  * string process has command like grep,awk,tail
- * YUM has links to make your own repo and much more
  * repolist.txt has suggestion of repolist you can use CentOS and RHEL